pontem-network/aptos-core/developer-docs-site/docs/guides/move-guides/upgrading-move-code.md

 ...
 ```
 :::tip Compatibility check
-Aptos checks compatibility at the time a [Move package](https://move-language.github.io/move/packages.html) is published via a dedicated Aptos framework transaction.
+Pont checks compatibility at the time a [Move package](https://move-language.github.io/move/packages.html) is published via a dedicated Pont framework transaction.
 This transaction aborts if compatibility is not satisfied as specified.
 :::

 ## Upgrade Policies